pulkomandy/xmpp-doap/README.md

 That's it!

+Most web browsers natively support XSLT, so, people opening your file in a web browser will now see a nice webpage.
+And computers can easily make sense of the raw XML data which is presented to them in a standardized way.

 If you want to adapt the primary color of the rendering to _your_ client, just change the HSL color variables in `style.css` to your needs:

 ```css